gomorpheus/morpheus-docs/provisioning/instances/managing_instances.rst

 Instance actions allow you to perform numerous management tasks on instances.
 The actions available depend on the instance type, hypervisor, roles permissions, and instance state.

 Edit
-  Edit the Name, Description, Environment, Group, Metadata, Tags, and Owner for the Instance.
+  Edit the Name, Display Name, Description, Environment, Group, Metadata, Tags, and Owner for the Instance.

+  ..
+NOTE:: The Display Name is a friendly name used to identify the Instance in |morpheus|.
+You see this value in the Instances List Page and most other places throughout the UI.
+The Name and Display Name of Instances are initially the same after provisioning and may not ever need to be edited.
+The Name value for all Instances must be unique while the Display Name can take any value with no uniqueness requirement.
 Delete
   Deletes the Instance.